-Alberta participates in the 17U Box Lacrosse, 14U Female Box Lacrosse, U15 Men's Field Lacrosse, and U19 Women's Field Lacrosse National Championships that are hosted yearly by the Canadian Lacrosse Association (CLA).
+Alberta participates in the 17U Box Lacrosse, 14U Female Box Lacrosse, U15 Men's Field Lacrosse, and U19 Women's Field Lacrosse National Championships that are hosted yearly by Lacrosse Canada (LC).
 Teams from Alberta are selected through a try-out process.
-More information about Team Alberta the Minor and Field Lacrosse National Championships can be found here.
+More information about Team Alberta can be found here.

 Sanctioned Camps and Events

-Alberta Lacrosse Sanctioning is a designation given to camps and events that have adopted a set of operational and safety standards set forward by Alberta Lacrosse.
+The Alberta Lacrosse Association Sanctioning is a designation given to camps and events that have adopted a set of operational and safety standards set forward by the ALA.
 Through the adoption of the sanctioned standards, camps and events commit to providing the best possible lacrosse experience for participants.
-Upcoming camps and events can be found here.

 Sportsmanship, Honour, and Safety